Indiana Pacers hold on to beat Miami Heat 101-99

 The Heat tied the game at 94-all on a 3-pointer by Gabe Vincent with 5:35 remaining.
 Hield’s 3-pointer put the Pacers ahead 97-94 with 3:22 left.

-The Heat narrowed a 12-point halftime deficit to 80-77 after three quarters.
-Herro scored 10 points in the third quarter.
+”We made some slight defensive adjustments,” Carlisle said. ”But really it was all about chasing the shooters around.”

 The Pacers, who trailed 29-28 after the first quarter, shot 52% in the second quarter en route to a 62-50 halftime lead.
 Hield scored 13 points in the second quarter, hitting all five shots.
-Indiana held Miami to 30% in the second quarter to take a 62-50 halftime lead.
+Indiana held Miami to 30% in the second quarter.

+Miami coach Erik Spoelstra said the team played better defensively in the second half.

+”We’re getting better,” he said. ”We were down 10 and we were able to grind it into a possession game.
+We just weren’t able to get it done.”

 Pacers guard Chris Duarte needed help getting off the floor with 7:12 left in the first quarter after rolling his ankle on Kyle Lowry’s foot.
 Duarte did not return with the left ankle sprain.